open-mmlab/mmrotate/docs/en/install.md

 In this section we demonstrate how to prepare an environment with PyTorch.

-MMRotate works on Linux, Windows.
+MMRotate works on Linux and Windows.
 It requires Python 3.7+, CUDA 9.2+ and PyTorch 1.6+.

 ```{note}
 If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#installation).
 Otherwise, you can follow these steps for the preparation.